dazet/data-map/README.md

 * `new GetMappedFlatCollection($key, $callback)` - similar to `GetMappedCollection` but result is flattened.
 * `new GetTranslated($key, $map, $default)` - gets value and translates it using provided associative array (`$map`) or `$default` when translation for value is not available.

-## Costomizing or extending
+## Customizing or extending

 `Mapper` consists of 3 components:

-* getter map
+* `GetterMap` that describes mapping
-* input wrapper that allows to wrap input with proper `Input` implementation
+* `InputWrapper` that allows to wraps input structure with proper `Input` implementation
-* output formatter that formats result as array or object of some class.
+* output `Formatter` that formats result as array or object of some class.

 ```php
 <?php